magnusmanske/img_coords/README.md

 ```
 cargo install img_coords
 ```
-or checkout and build the repo manually.
+, _or_ download the binaries for your platform from the release , _or_ checkout and build the repo manually

 ## Uninstall
 ```